Sierra High Route Mapset & Databook

 Planning to thru-hike or section-hike the Sierra High Route?
 These two key resources will save you both time and money, and help make your experience a safe and enjoyable one.

 When I first hiked the Sierra High Route there was no official or unofficial Mapset or Databook that was publicly available.
 So I made my own, and post-trip I updated it and made it available for purchase.
-Aspiring SHR hikers no longer have to assemble a Map Set from scratch, which is time-consuming and frustrating.
+Aspiring SHR hikers no longer have to assemble their maps from scratch, which is time-consuming and frustrating.

 Table of Contents